How To Create a Cybersecurity Budget For Your Small Business

 2. Evaluate Your Hardware and Software

-It’s estimated that 40% of mobile devices have hardware vulnerabilities, which can be much higher for certain types of equipment.
+It’s estimated that approximately 40% of mobile devices contain hardware vulnerabilities; for certain types of equipment this number could even be higher.

 As such, you need to take the time to evaluate your hardware.
 This will help you determine whether you need to service your equipment, enhance these tools, or completely upgrade to new devices altogether.